morawi-cg/MoRawi-MissionToMars/README.md

 ```

 ### Docker compose
-To bring up the components using a docker compose command
+To bring up the components using a docker compose command.
+Each folder for each stage unit had a docker compose file to allow for unit test.
+A central docker compose file is available to run the entire collection of services.

 ```